-Promoting report readibility and usefulness by upholding the established principles of clear writing.
+Promoting medical report readability by upholding the established principles of clear writing.

 “When the meaning is unclear there is no meaning.”

-Radiology report excerpts from two continents acquired over half of a career, and online report samples from national radiology companies will be added to the site and analyzed for clarity, conciseness, consistency and completeness.
+Our blog analyzes radiology report excerpts for clarity, conciseness, consistency and completeness.
 Critiques, discussions, suggestions, references and opinions follow.

 One of the main goals for a writer is to reduce barriers to comprehension.
-Over a century of scientific writing experience has given us the needed principles.
+Over a century of scientific writing experience has provided the principles.
 References on this subject are numerous and readily available, and vary little in their recommendations.

 “Brevity is the soul of wit.”

-Consistent report structure and nomenclature are important but without appropriate syntax and grammar, they are indefinite.
+Consistent report structure and nomenclature are important but require appropriate syntax and grammar to give clear meaning.